 One to two are offered each year to locations such as the New World tropics, Algonquin Park, and U of T’s Koffler Scientific Reserve (north of Toronto).

 Scholarships & Awards

-To help you plan your career path, build your resume, and gain experience while you are an EEB undergraduate.
+Explore your career path, build your resume, and gain experience as an EEB undergrad!